inosca/ebau/README.md

 ### Basic setup

-In general Docker can be used to get ebau up and running quickly.
+Docker can be used to get eBau up and running quickly.
 Simply run the following script.

 ```bash
 make start-dev-env